MolBIFFM/diana/README.md

     }
 ]
 ```
-The line number of the header, allowing to skip lines above it.
+The line number of the header, allowing to skip preceding lines.
 The default
 setting is `1`, corresponding to the first line of the sheet.

 ```json